 Casual days you can wear jeans and more “weekend-casual” clothing, although clothing must still be appropriate for the workplace.

-Men should wear collared shirts with ties, slacks, and dress shoes.
+Men should wear dress shirts with ties, slacks, and dress shoes.
 Women may wear blouses, tops, slacks, skirts, and dress shoes.
-All shoes must be closed-toe shoes.
+All shoes must be closed- toe shoes.
 Unprofessional attire may include: low-cut tops, capri pants, skirts above the knee, jeans, ripped clothing, sheer clothing and t-shirts, among others.
 Residents are required to wear clean, white pressed lab-coats with a pharmacy name badge all times they are in the pharmacy.

 Off-Site Patient Care Events: